John M. Nelson: Early life

-He was the superintendent of the schools in Dane County from 1892 to 1894.
-He worked as a bookkeeper in the office of the secretary of state from 1894 to 1897.
-He worked as editor of The State, published in Madison, Wisconsin, in 1897 and 1898.
-Nelson then worked as correspondent in the state treasury from 1898 to 1902.
+After completing his college education, he was elected superintendent of schools for Dane County, Wisconsin, and served from 1892 to 1894.
+He then was hired as a clerk in the office of the Secretary of State of Wisconsin.
+While working in that office, he attended the University of Wisconsin Law School, earning his law degree in 1896.
+He worked as editor of The State, published in Madison, Wisconsin, in 1897 and 1898, then worked as correspondent in the state treasury from 1898 to 1902.
+He also pursued a postgraduate course from 1901 to 1903.